-A Blueprint for Effective CRM Project Leadership
+A Blueprint for Effective Dynamics 365 CRM Project Leadership

 5 minutes reading time

-A Blueprint for Effective CRM Project Leadership
+A Blueprint for Effective Dynamics 365 CRM Project Leadership

-Unlocking transformation with strong CRM leadership
+Realising transformation with CRM leadership

 Demonstrate Tangible CRM Benefits

 Take sales teams as an example.
 Sellers care about their commissions.
-Demonstrate how CRM can personally benefit them through improved productivity, increased win rates, shortened sales cycles, and less admin.
+Demonstrate how Dynamics can personally benefit them through improved productivity, increased win rates, shortened sales cycles, and less admin.
 Highlight how the system can make their working life easier.

 Related: Best Practices for CRM Adoption